jamesturk/scrapeghost/docs/api.md

 If you pass `split_length` to the scraper, it assumes the page is made of multiple similar sections and will try to split the page into multiple calls.

-When you call the scrape function of an auto-splitting enabled scraper, you are required to pass a `css` or `xpath` selector to the function.
+When you call the scrape function of an auto-splitting enabled scraper, it is important to use a splitting preprocessor like `XPath` or `CSS`.
 The resulting nodes will be combined into chunks no bigger than `split_length` tokens, sent to the API, and then stitched back together.

 This seems to work well for long lists of similar items, though whether it is worth the many calls is questionable.